Spain is planning to levy a 100 percent tax on homes purchased by non-European Union residents, the government announced on Jan. 13.

-Spanish real estate platform Fotocasa told Reuters that while the measure may discourage foreign investment, its effectiveness was questionable since only 2 percent of Spanish homes are purchased by non-EU residents.
+Spanish real estate platform Fotocasa told Reuters that although the measure may discourage foreign investment, its effectiveness is questionable because only 2 percent of Spanish homes are purchased by non-EU residents.

 In order to bring in his proposed 100 percent levy on foreign buyers, he will need to get approval from a divided parliament and rely on Spain’s regional governments to implement it.

-However, opposition to the plan erupted just a day after it was announced, with the People’s Party (PP) labeling the idea “xenophobic” and stating they would not apply it in the regions they govern.
+However, opposition to the plan erupted just a day after it was announced, with the People’s Party labeling the idea “xenophobic” and stating that the party would not apply the tax in the regions it governs.

-“The problem is not that people want to live in Spain, the problem is that there is a lack of housing,” said Luis de la Matta, director of communications for the PP.
+“The problem is not that people want to live in Spain, the problem is that there is a lack of housing,” Luis de la Matta, the party’s director of communications.

 “We are not going to facilitate a xenophobic measure.”

-In response to the opposition’s interjection, Housing Minister Isabel Rodriguez challenged them to nix a plan she says will boost the supply of homes.
+In response to the opposition’s interjection, Housing Minister Isabel Rodríguez challenged it to nix a plan that she says will boost the supply of homes.

-The Catalonia Tenants’ Union said most of the foreign buyers in the region were from the EU and described the measure as “grandiloquent but irrelevant.”
+The Catalonia Tenants’ Union stated that most of the foreign buyers in the region were from the EU and described the measure as “grandiloquent but irrelevant.”

 New figures reveal that an estimated record number of foreign tourists visited Spain last year.

-Spanish Tourism Minister Jordi Hereu said on Wednesday that their numbers were expected to keep growing in 2025, helping propel Spain’s economic growth amid a wider European slowdown.
+Spanish Tourism Minister Jordi Hereu said on Jan.
+15 that tourism numbers were expected to keep growing in 2025, helping propel Spain’s economic growth amid a wider European slowdown.

-Foreign tourists spent 126 billion euros ($130 billion) during their stays in 2024, up 16 percent from the 108.7 billion euros ($117 billion) the previous year, the minister said, predicting they would spend 36 billion euros in the first four months of 2025, also 16 percent higher than in the same period in 2024.
+Foreign tourists spent 126 billion euros (about $130 billion) during their stays in 2024, up by 16 percent from 108.7 billion euros (about $112 billion) the previous year, the minister said, predicting that tourists would spend 36 billion euros in the first four months of 2025, also a 16 percent increase over the same period in 2024.

 Spain ranks as the second most popular destination globally, after France, on the U.N.
 World Tourism Barometer, and tourism accounts for 12.3 percent of the country’s gross domestic product.